Bangladesh–Panama relations

 Bangladesh–Panama relations refer to the bilateral relations between Bangladesh and Panama.
-Both the countries enjoy cordial relations with intentions to expand it further.
+Both countries enjoy cordial relations with intentions to expand them further.
 Neither country has a resident ambassador.

-High level visits
+Both Bangladesh and Panama have expressed deep interest in strengthening the bilateral economic activities.
+In 2011, a Bangladeshi business delegation coordinated by the commerce ministry paid a visit to Panama to explore potential ways for expanding bilateral trade and investment.

+History

 Former foreign secretary of Bangladesh Mohamed Mijarul Quayes paid an official visit to Panama City in 2011.

-Political cooperation

 In 1977, Bangladesh supported Panama in the handover of Panama Canal from United States to Panama through the Torrijos–Carter Treaties.

-Cooperation in shipping

 Because of Panama's vast experience in international shipping services, Bangladesh has sought Panama's assistance in this sector.
 In 2013, Bangladesh and Panama signed a bilateral agreement through which Bangladeshi seamen were granted job opportunities in Panama's shipping sector.

-Economic cooperation

-Both Bangladesh and Panama have expressed deep interests in strengthening the bilateral economic activities between the two countries.
-In 2011, a Bangladeshi business delegation coordinated by the commerce ministry paid a visit to Panama to explore potential ways for expanding bilateral trade and investment.